 Why Do I Prefer 45° Angle Corners?

-Despite the fact that there’s no harm in having right-angle corners in my design, I meticulously ensure that every single corner is 45° before sending my PCB for fabrication.
+Despite the fact that there’s no harm in having right-angle corners in my design, I meticulously ensure that every single corner is 45° before sending my PCB layout for fabrication.
 This isn’t because I’m an RF designer - I’m not.
 My obsession with 45° corner is pretty simple.
 They look stylish and much nicer, in my opinion, compared to 90° corners.

 Simply put, it’s a matter of personal preference.
 After all, Altium Designer is already configured to beautifully route 45° angle tracks and I didn’t see a pressing need to alter those default settings.
 Make sure you are using PCB design software that can enable any of your design preferences.